 - In the case of employees, failure to notify an employee’s supervisor of an employee’s arrest or conviction under any criminal drug statute as a result of a violation of law which occurs at the University of Nebraska workplace.

-As an agency of the State of Nebraska, UNMC students who violate alcohol or drug laws, or who use substances in violation of UNMC policies, or who violate their academic program’s standards for professional conduct, will be subject to disciplinary action as outlined in the Procedural Rules Relating to Student Discipline.
+As an agency of the State of Nebraska, UNMC students who violate alcohol or drug laws, or who use substances in violation of UNMC policies, or who violate their academic program’s standards for professional conduct, will be subject to disciplinary action as outlined in the Student Code of Conduct.

 When College officials (e.g. Deans, department heads, faculty) observe evidence of ongoing substance abuse or dependency, they may require the identified student to complete chemical dependency and psychological evaluations, submit to random drug screens, join support groups such as Alcoholics Anonymous, and/or undergo either inpatient or outpatient chemical dependency treatment as outlined in UNMC policy #1092 Chemical Dependence.
 An aftercare program following completion of chemical dependency treatment may also be mandated.
 Suspension or termination of the impaired student’s academic program will result if the problem is not resolved efficiently.